Greg Maas

 Greg Maas (born January 19, 1966, in Portland, Oregon) is a retired U.S. soccer goalkeeper who spent his youth, collegiate, and professional playing career in Portland.
-In addition to winning the 2024 Oregon Youth Soccer Association Administrator of the Year award, Maas was inducted into the Utah Soccer Hall of Fame on November 15, 2024.
+In 2024, he was inducted into the Utah Soccer Hall of Fame and also received the Oregon Youth Soccer Association Administrator of the Year award.

+Maas serves as Technical Director of Oregon Youth Soccer (OYSA), where he leads player, coach, and program development for the organization’s 60,000 members.
+Based in Portland, Oregon, OYSA is a proud member of US Youth Soccer and U.S. Soccer.
+Prior to his current role at OYSA, Maas was the Technical Director & GM at Eastside Timbers, a 3,500-member Portland Timbers Alliance Club.

-Maas was the first-ever head coach of the Utah Valley University (UVU) men's soccer team, starting the program from scratch in 2013 before the inaugural 2014 campaign in the Western Athletic Conference (WAC).
+Maas also made history as the first-ever NCAA Division I men’s soccer head coach at Utah Valley University (UVU), starting the program from scratch in 2013 before the inaugural 2014 campaign in the Western Athletic Conference (WAC).
 Coach Maas turned the program into an immediate competitor in the WAC, earning an NCAA at-large berth in the team's second season in 2015 and claiming the WAC regular season championship in 2016.
 Maas finished his tenure at UVU with an impressive 67-44-10 record, and was named the 2016 WAC Coach of the Year.
 At Utah Valley, he produced 12 All-Region, 20 All-WAC, two Scholar All-Americans, 11 Academic All-District, three Academic All Americans and one All-American.

 Maas also saw his program garner tremendous academic success under his leadership, with Utah Valley receiving the United Soccer Coaches Team Academic Award in every season of existence.
 The program also garnered three CoSIDA Academic All-America winners in Paul Hoffmeister (2016), Zach Maas (2019, 2020-21), and Mark Brown (2020–21).
 Zach Maas is the only Utah Valley student-athlete to have ever been named to the first team, and is also one of only six male student-athletes at the Division I level to receive the CoSIDA Academic All-America recognition multiple times.